SETHADD/Exploring-FIFA-21-A-Comprehensive-Analysis-of-African-Players-in-Global-Leagues/README.md

 # Introduction
 Kaggle is notorious for providing pure, clean datasets ready for analysis and model building.

-This particular data is a very messy and raw dataset of EA Sorts hit FIFA series - FIFA21, which was scraped from sofifa.com.
+This particular data was a very messy and raw dataset of EA Sorts hit FIFA series - FIFA21, which was scraped from sofifa.com.

-The idea behind this data was definitely to learn a lot about data cleaning, but I took it up a notch to visualize the data of the African players in the data.
+The idea behind this data was definitely to learn about data cleaning, but I took it up a notch to visualize the data of the African players in the data.

 ![alt text](https://github.com/SETHADD/Exploring-FIFA-21-A-Comprehensive-Analysis-of-African-Players-in-Global-Leagues/blob/main/FIFA-21-freezing.jpeg)

 ## Problem Statement
-This was a data to learn about cleaning a messy data and the following were some of the problems with the data
+This data was to help in cleaning a messy data and the following were some of the problems with the data
  * Some of the columns had data types that made them difficult to work with eg. the height and weight columns were not in numerical forms
- * some of the columns had Remove unnecessary newline characters that needed to be trimmed.
+ * some of the columns had unnecessary newline characters that needed to be trimmed.
- * 'Value', 'Wage' and "Release Clause' are string columns because they had M and K attached to some of the values.
+ * 'Value', 'Wage' and "Release Clause' were string columns because they had M and K attached to some of the values.
- * Some columns have 'star' characters.Those columns had to be stripped of the stars and make the columns numerical etc.
+ * Some columns have 'star' characters.Those columns had to be stripped of the stars and make the columns numerical.

 ## Skills Demonstrated
 1. Before loading the data
- * Open the CSV file using Notepad.Click "File > Save As" and in the dialog window that appears I selected "ANSI" from the "Encoding" field before saving.This is to ensure that all non-English characters displays properly in Excel.
+ * the CSV file was opened using Notepad and save the file with the 'ANSI' encoding.This is to ensure that all non-English characters displays properly in Excel.
 1b.
 The CSV file was loaded into Excel and the following was done.
  * Duplicates were checked and fortunately there were no duplicates.
  * Trim function was used to remove spaces before and after values in some columns.
  * Left function was used to extract the numbers from the skill moves and IR columns.
- * With If and Len functions, values in columns with 'K' and 'M' were multiplied by 1000 and 1000000 respectively.
+ * With 'IF' and 'LEN' functions, values in columns with 'K' and 'M' were multiplied by 1000 and 1000000 respectively.
  * unneccessary columns were deleted

 2. The data was saved and imported to the SQL Server Management Studio to extract all the details of players from Africa.